Free Tool

 2019

 First TikTok.
 Creates account July 2019.
-Dance background from Louisiana competitive cheer visible immediately.
-Growth rapid from first month.
+Louisiana competitive dance background visible immediately in execution quality.
+Rapid growth from first month.
+Algorithm rewards clean, short dance content.

 19